ICRC President Peter Maurer's visit in Rakhine State, Myanmar. CC BY-NC-ND / ICRC

 I went back to the same township in Sittwe that I visited four years ago.
 There has clearly been some progress in terms of access to water, and health facilities.
 However, I also sensed a lot of frustration, which cannot be addressed by humanitarian action alone.
 People in Rakhine continue to suffer from decades of underdevelopment and tension between communities.
 Many are directly affected by the ongoing violence, including those who have fled their homes in Myanmar for Bangladesh.

 I met a camp leader who was frustrated because for four years they have been restricted to the camp.
 People can't leave or return home because they fear what will happen to them.
 They can't easily work or run businesses and are dependent on international aid.
 They also can’t travel to the central hospital in Sittwe, which is outside of the camp, by themselves.
-So after extensive negotiations, the ICRC was able to organize transport, accompanied by security.
-On my visit I saw that people have a better chance to access healthcare, when an ambulance arrived to transport a pregnant woman and a critical stroke patient.
+So after extensive negotiations, the Ministry of Health (MoH) set up a transport programme with the support of the ICRC.
+On my visit I saw that people have a better chance to access health care, when an ambulance arrived to transport a pregnant woman and a critical stroke patient.

 Since March this year, the ICRC access to affected areas of northern Rakhine has been gradually improving and we’ve been able to resume our activities.
 While this is encouraging, it is still too early to know fully what this will mean for the humanitarian situation.